strake/kind-generics.hs/kind-generics/README.md

 ### Using an explicit list of types

-A more powerful approach to using `kind-generics` is to imitate the separation done in `GenericK` between a head and its type arguments.
+A more powerful approach to using `kind-generics` is to separate the head of a type from its type arguments.
 That means extending the class with a new parameter, and reworking the basic cases to include that argument.

 ```haskell
 class GShow (f :: LoT k -> *) (x :: LoT k) where